 For students who do not intend to continue chemistry beyond the first year.
-A nonmathematical study of the composition of matter and the laws governing its changes.
+A nonmathematical study of the composition of matter and of the laws governing its changes.
+Special emphasis is placed on the role of chemistry in its relationship to man and his environment.
 At least two units of high school mathematics are recommended.